irinaNMN/tasks-repository/README.md

 class of header, it has width: 800px; height: 150px; position:absolute and a border in the stylesheet file header_style.html.
 Inside the div with class of header is three divs with classes of logo, top-nav and menu, each of them has position:absolute;

+### tasck_13.html

+Here is a sidebar and main content floated next to each other with a cleared footer.
+The header contains logo and navigation.
+Here I used floats, display property with list and table options with content inside boxes.